FAQ

 + Will applicants be required to attend any in-person events?

-Division Finalists must virtually attend the Next Challenge National Awards Celebration on June 10th.
-The event will be part of the 2025 Media Impact Forum in Philadelphia, PA.
+Division Finalists are expected to send one representative to the Next Challenge National Awards Celebration on May 28th.
+Each venture chosen as a division finalist will be given a $3,000 stipend to support their travel.
+The event will be part of the 2026 Media Impact Forum in San Francsisco, CA.

 Mentorship meetings and other seminars or events during the competition will be held virtually.

-+ What additional (non monetary) benefits will competitors receive?
++ What additional (non-award related) benefits will competitors receive?

 All eligible applicants will have the opportunity to hone their pitch and will receive feedback on their application from competition judges.